johnstonskj/rust-asdi/book/src/introduction/introduction.md

 >
 > Therefore, Socrates is mortal.

-This can be represented in the following Datalog program.
+This can be represented in the following Datalog textual program.

 ```datalog
 human("Socrates").